 I’ve been troubleshooting iBeacons lately, and Bluetooth LE Sniffer from Adafruit is my go-to tool for sniffing Bluetooth LE (BLE) traffic such as iBeacon advertisements. iBeacon detection can vary a lot depending on advertisement interval and timing, and signal strength and its variance with distance, line of sight (or lack thereof), interference with other iBeacons etc.

-nRF Sniffer software captures all BLE traffic in libpcap format that can be viewed in Wireshark.
-Its Wireshark dissector has fallen behind and does not work with latest version of Wireshark.
-Since I have written Wireshark dissectors in Lua before, I was quickly able to port the native dissector to Lua.
+nRF Sniffer software captures all BLE traffic in libpcap format that can be viewed in Wireshark 2.4.
+If you’re using an older version of Wireshark, I have ported the native dissector to Lua that should work starting from Wireshark 1.12.

 Here’s an iBeacon advertisement dissected using the nordic_ble Lua dissector, and Wireshark’s native btle dissector, on OS X. Note that iBeacon payload proprietary to Apple is not yet decoded by Wireshark’s btle dissector.